kojima-hi/PC_Setting/README.md

 # What is this?
-Note about settings of systems on personal computers.
+A note on settings of systems on personal computers.